justinyaodu/justinyaodu.github.io/pages/blog/costco-cpu.md

 ## Fetch

 Generally, a processor's instructions are stored in memory, so it needs to _fetch_ the instructions from memory before executing them.
-In many modern high-performance processors, instructions are fetched into a _reorder buffer_ (ROB), which keeps track of hundreds of instructions until they finish.
+In many high-performance processors, instructions are fetched into a _reorder buffer_ (ROB), which keeps track of hundreds of instructions until they finish.
 Costco Wholesale is no exception:

 <figure>